 Rock ’n roll was born at Sun Records.
 The list of earth-shattering artists who got their start there is hard to believe: Johnny Cash, Jerry Lee Lewis, Roy Orbison and so many others.
-As Collin Brace, VP of Sun Records, told us, “These guys defined not only a genre, but a generation.”
+As Collin Brace, former VP of Sun Records, told us, “These guys defined not only a genre, but a generation.”
 In many ways, Sun Records and its artists paved the way for indie musicians and studios today.
 They were future minded.
 Open minded.
 They welcomed anyone with a guitar and a song.
 This is how they found legendary, mold-breaking artists like Johnny Cash.
 And it’s also how they ended up with over 8,000 master recordings from artists who never made it big, if it at all.

 Four years ago, realizing just how many of Sun Records’ recordings were collecting dust on hard drives and basement shelves, Collin decided to perform the herculean task of digging through it all in search of gold.
 And gold is exactly what he found.

 Where have these songs been hiding all of our lives?

 Collin Brace: About four years ago, I realized that only a few of our hits were responsible for 90 percent of our activity.
 But we have a catalogue of over 8,000 masters — a lot of B-sides, back catalogue, outtakes, and things no one had ever heard.
 So I got together with a buddy, and we started combing through the catalogue.
 We found this goldmine of tracks.
 Songs from the ’50s through the ’70s — even some stuff into the ’80s.
 And they span almost every genre you can think of.

 So were these songs in the basement?
 Were they on a computer?
 What did “combing through them” actually look like?